pattonsgirl/Fall2020-CEG2350/Rehome.md

 Debugging shell scripts w/ error messages or https://www.shellcheck.net/#

 systems administration:
 Create new user on system, create key pair for that user.
+Use `sftp` to get the private key, log in as the new user just using ssh (no -i flag)

 vim tutor
 add customization to .vimrc (plugin, coloring, something)